Costume Exhibition

 Costumed Endurance (2009) and The Cook, The Queen & The Kelly (2010).

-“The emphasise for the costume design for “The Cook, The Queen & The Kelly” was to establish a strong silhouette that would make the characters recognisable & support a clear narrative through the dance.
-Cook‘s costume comprised of the full naval uniform of the late 1700’s, a coat with gold braid and buttons, ivory waistcoat & breeches, powered wig & tricorn hat.
+“The emphasis for the costume design for “The Cook, The Queen & The Kelly” was to establish a strong silhouette that would make the characters recognisable & support a clear narrative through the dance.
+Cook‘s costume comprised of the full naval uniform of the late 1700s, a coat with gold braid and buttons, ivory waistcoat & breeches, powdered wig & tricorn hat.
 The coat was particularly heavy being made from ‘Melton’ wool; with the wig & tricorn hat this was a challenging costume for Daniel to wear.
-The Queen’s costume was a 1960’s vintage find, the sleeveless shift dress a soft yellow worn with a floral turban style hat.
+The Queen’s costume was a 1960s vintage find, the sleeveless shift dress a soft yellow worn with a floral turban style hat.
 Often an exciting costume find is as satisfying as a costume build & this one was for me, I loved how the colour sat so well within the car that Jessica performed in, allowing her arms to be focused on to form beautiful pictures.
-The Kelly costume was a mixture of made costume and finds, I loved the strong image Nick struck in the iconic helmet and ankle length duster coat.
-The Kelly gang boys all wore voluminous period shirts cinched in by high waisted trousers and a body-hugging waistcoat.
-At first the high waist fit was very alien to those break dancers; they were used to a low-slung crotch, but I believe they really liked them in the end."
+The Kelly costume was a mixture of made costume and finds, I loved the strong image Nick struck in the iconic helmet and ankle-length duster coat.
+The Kelly gang boys all wore voluminous period shirts cinched in by high-waisted trousers and a body-hugging waistcoat.
+At first, the high waist fit was very alien to those break dancers; they were used to a low-slung crotch, but I believe they really liked them in the end."

 Tim Newth

-Artistic Co Director of Track, Tim has designed all the companies major works since 1988.
-The costuming of a performance is a balance between artistic vision, function, meaning and collaborating with performers and the artistic team.
+As Artistic Co-Director of Tracks, Tim has designed all the company's major works since 1988.
+The costuming of a performance is a balance between artistic vision, function, meaning and collaboration with performers and the artistic team.

 Exhibition Team